TEK-Nemesis/Original-OGX360-Internal-Conversion-Kit/USB Breakout Boards/Modified (TEK Nemesis)/README.md

 There is lots of stock of the 12-pin connection header on AliExpress: https://www.aliexpress.com/wholesale?catId=0&initiative_id=SB_20210608224931&SearchText=S12B-PHDSS

-AliExpress also has lots of the short PHD 2.0mm 26AWG cables (reversed): https://www.aliexpress.com/wholesale?catId=0&initiative_id=SB_20210608225500&SearchText=PHD+2.0mm+26awg
+AliExpress also has lots of the short PHD 2.0mm 26AWG cables (reversed, cable length should be around 10cm): https://www.aliexpress.com/wholesale?catId=0&initiative_id=SB_20210608225500&SearchText=PHD+2.0mm+26awg

 <img src="./Images/USB Breakout Board with wires.jpg" width="80%"/>